Anthony Foster: Career

 As a member of Parliament he worked hard to promote the interests of the manufacturers of Irish linen; there is no reason to doubt the sincerity of his belief in this cause (it fits well with his known interest in the improvement of agriculture), although Elrington Ball rather cynically notes that his support for the linen manufacturers brought him rich rewards, including a gold box.
 As an orator (which was a much-prized skill among the Irish public figures of his time) he was badly thought of, being described as "slow, sleepy and charmless".

 Family and personal life

 He married firstly Elizabeth Burgh, daughter of William Burgh in 1736; she died in 1744.
-They had three children:
+Together, they had three children, two sons and one daughter: